mjstephens/GourdUI/README.md

 # GourdUI

+GourdUI is a utility package + framework designed to make working with complex UI in Unity easier and, most significantly, more maintainable.

+**This package is currently under construction - more to come**

 This repository contains the UPM package only.
 The Unity demo project with examples can be found here: https://github.com/mjstephens/GourdUI_Demo

 ---
+**Screens + Views**

 An MVC-style UI framework for Unity3D.
-Facilitates the creation of *UIScreens* (logical units of UI) with *UIViews* (visual implementations of UIScreens).
+Facilitates the creation of *UIScreens* (logical units of UI) with *UIViews* (visual implementations of UIScreens):

 - Separates UI logic from working displays
 - Allows for multiple view options per screen (only one view will be active at a time)